Janicebenita/SentinelOps-X/README.md

 - Enterprise connectors and Google-scale services in the research architecture are not active integrations in this build.
 - The frontend bundle currently produces a non-blocking Vite chunk-size warning.

-Transparent limitations strengthen the evidence: judges can distinguish what is **working now**, what is **bounded by design**, and what belongs to the production roadmap.
+- Transparent limitations distinguish what is **working now**, what is **bounded by design**, and what belongs to the production roadmap.

 ---